dart-lang/language/resources/type-system/inference.md

     that exists in the user's program. _TODO(paulberry): give an example to clarify._

-- `@PROMOTED_TYPE<T>(m)` represents an elaborated expression with static type `T` whose runtime behavior is the same as that of `m`, but where it is known that whenever the elaborated expression executes, the resulting value is an instance satisfying type `T`. _This is used in situations where additional reasoning, beyond the static type of `m`, is required to establish soundness.
+- `@PROMOTED_TYPE<T>(m)` represents an elaborated expression whose runtime behavior is the same as that of `m`, but where it is known that whenever the elaborated expression executes, the resulting value is an instance satisfying type `T`. _This is used in situations where additional reasoning, beyond the static type of `m`, is required to establish soundness.
 Wherever this construct is used, the additional reasoning follows in italics.
 Note that since `m` and `@PROMOTED_TYPE<T>(m)` have the same runtime behavior, implementations can most likely elide `@PROMOTED_TYPE<T>(m)` to `m` without any loss of functionality, provided they are not trying to construct a proof of soundness._

-## Soundness guarantees

-An invariant of expression inference, known as _soundness_, is that when the elaborated form of any expression in the program is executed, it is guaranteed either to diverge, throw an exception, or evaluate to a value that is an _instance satisfying_ its static type. _Instance satisfying_ is defined as
-follows: a value `v` is an instance satisfying type `T` iff the runtime type of `v` is a subtype of the _extension type erasure_ of `T`. _So, for example, every value is considered an instance satisfying type `dynamic`, and all values except `null` are considered an instance satisfying type `Object`._

-_This stands in contrast to the notion of "instance of"; a value `v` is an instance of a type `T` only if the runtime type of `v` is __precisely__ `T`._

-_The type inference rules below include informal sketches of a proof that soundness holds for each expression type.
-These are non-normative, so they are typeset in italics._

 ## Additional invariants satisfied by elaborated expressions